-Parameters Description <log directory="">\JobLogs\<first 4="" digits="" of="" the="" uid_job="">\Job<uid Job&gt;<yyyymmdd><timestamp>.log</timestamp></yyyymmdd></uid </first></log> Number of history logs (HistorySize) Maximum number of log files.
+Parameters Description (JobLogLifeTime) Timeout format: day.hour:minutes:seconds For test purposes, you can enable logging of individual process steps in the Job Queue Info.
+The processing messages of the process step is written to a separate log with the Debug NLog severity.
+The files are stored in the log directory.
+Repository structure: <log directory="">\JobLogs\<first 4="" digits="" of="" the="" uid_job="">\Job <uid_job><yyyymmdd><timestamp>.log</timestamp></yyyymmdd></uid_job></first></log> Number of history logs (HistorySize) Maximum number of log files.
 If several log files exist, the oldest backup file is deleted when a new log file is created so that the limit is not exceeded.
 Max.log file size (MB) (MaxLogSize) Maximum size in MB of the log file.
 Once the log file has reached the limit, it is renamed as a backup file and a new log file is created.
-Max. length of parameters ( ParamMaxLength ) Maximum number of characters allowed in a process step parameter so that they are written to the log file.
+Max. length of parameters (ParamMaxLength) Maximum number of characters allowed in a process step parameter so that they are written to the log file.
 LogSeverity Severity levels of the logged messages.
 Permitted values are: Info: All messages are written to the event log.
-The event log quickly becomes large and confusing.
-Warning: Only warnings and exception errors are written to the event log (default). • Serious: Only exception messages are written to the event log.
-Add server name ( AddServerName) Specifies whether the server name is to be added to the log entries.
+The event log quickly becomes large and confusing. • Warning : Only warnings and exception errors are written to the event log (default). • Serious : Only exception messages are written to the event log.
+Add server name (AddServerName) Specifies whether the server name is to be added to the log entries.